Basic bike maintenance essentials

-Whether it’s keeping your mountain bike with a healthy amount of lubrication, checking the drivetrain, giving the tyre pressure a thorough examination, it’s worth following every single piece of previous advice religiously when looking after your mountain bike.
+Whether it’s keeping your mountain bike healthy with regular lubrication, checking the drivetrain or giving the tyre pressure a thorough examination, it’s worth following every single piece of previous advice religiously when looking after your mountain bike.

 Create your own mountain bike maintenance area

-Doesn't matter whether it’s done in a space with removable apparatus or a shrine dedicated to mountain bike servicing, having a place to work on your mountain bike will put you in a better position to make thorough checks.
-What you will need though is a storage space for your tools and a bike stand, and maybe a sink to clean the grease off you afterwards.
-It may sound like a lot, but will make looking after everything that much easier.
+It doesn't matter whether it’s done in a space with removable apparatus or a shrine dedicated to mountain bike servicing, having a place to work on your mountain bike will put you in a better position to make the proper checks.
+What you will need is a storage space for your tools and a bike stand, as well as a sink to clean off the grease once you’re done.

 Care for your fork

 When it comes to fork issues, it’s about spotting a minor problem before it turns into an expensive one.
 After every ride, test your fork’s movements by pressing down on it.
-If you can feel it either sticking or not rebounding as easily as it should, there may be a build up of grime and dirt.
-To keep the fork moving smoothly and without friction, use a special oil based lubricant that’s different from chain lube.
-It isn’t hard to find, but certainly worth checking on the can before you buy.
+If you can feel it either sticking or not rebounding as easily as it should, there may be a build-up of grime and dirt.
+To keep the fork moving smoothly and without friction, use a special oil-based lubricant that’s different from chain lube.

 Dictate your damping

-Additionally, your bike has clickers on the suspension for compression and rebound damping.
+Your bike has clickers on the suspension for compression and rebounds damping.
 These provide the ultimate performance tweak.
 They control how fast the shock returns once engaged.
 The type of riding you do will dictate the setting.
 For rough, bumpier trails it’s best set for a slow response and a more in-control feel.
-However for flatter, smoother riding, a harder response is what is required.
+However, for flatter, smoother riding, a harder response is needed.
 Experiment based on the nature of the trails you tackle.

 For more on cleaning your mountain bike, read our definitive guide for a thorough mountain bike cleaning.